 - Not the best video editor

-- More focused towards animation and 3D modelling
+- More focused on animation and 3D modeling

 - No audio editing

 - Lacks features and is not complex enough for professional-grade video editing

 One of the cheapest video editing software is also one of the most beautiful ones.
 It is good for beginners to dip their shoes into video editing.